 I've thought about buying an AIS transmitter and programming it to identify us as a 1000 foot-long aircraft carrier.
 That would certainly keep others away.

 There's one critical piece of gear I hope to never use.
 It's the EPIRB, the Emergency Position Indicating Radio Beacon.
 Waterproof, it floats, and when activated sends out a HELP message to orbiting spacecraft on 406 MHz.
 It lives in our ditch kit.
 If the boat were sinking we'd deploy the liferaft, a sort of Swiss-army boat that inflates automatically, and grab the ditch kit.
 Each EPIRB has a unique number so the Coast Guard knows who is signaling.
-If they pick up a broadcast they call contacts we've registered to insure that it wasn't an accidental message.
+If they pick up a broadcast they call contacts we've registered to ensure that it wasn't an accidental message.
 Otherwise they'll contact ships in the area to arrange for a rescue.
 In the '92 singlehanded transatlantic race I did activate an EPIRB; though 500 miles from land, within four hours a Canadian Navy P3 Orion was overhead and calling on the VHF.